Can you hold your baby too much? How much holding does a newborn need? Can you do it too much? Do you have to hold your baby if it cries?

 One of the hardest things is when you have a baby that you feel needs you close, but you have other kids.
 You can’t exactly always meet the baby’s needs and not meet their needs as well as feed them.

-In the newborn phase, I used a Bjorn.
-You can often find these cheaper (because they aren’t comfortable as long) in kid’s second-hand stores.
+In the early days, I used a Bjorn.
+You can often find these cheaper (because they aren’t comfortable as long) in kid’s second-hand stores (a great place for a young mom to shop).

 And, once they were over 2 months I switched to the Ergo.
 My daughter was in that thing a LOT til’ about age 2 (and beyond).
-I loved it, and I think they make a quality product (which is why so many carriers have copied them)
+I loved it and I think they make a quality product (which is why so many baby carriers have copied them).

-That’s just what worked best for me — but I’d ask around, and maybe try a few friend’s to see what you think will work for you.
+That’s just what worked best for me — I’d ask around, maybe try a few friend’s to see what you think will work for you.

 Can you spoil a baby research

 The research all seems to point to no. You can’t spoil them.
-However, this post is about spoiling a newborn.
+However, this post is about new moms spoiling a newborn.

 Holding baby while sleeping